dbt-labs/corp/looker_style_guide.md

 #### Structure
 * A view's name should represent the business unit (i.e. the level of granularity of the table).
 For example, if we're taking `fct_intercom_conversations`, then the view name should be: `intercom_conversations`.
 * The `sql_table_name` should always have the [user attribute feature](https://blog.getdbt.com/how-to-integrate-dbt-and-looker-with-user-attributes/).
-* Dimensions and measures should be organized by group label (Note: for dimensions, date groupings should always be last)
+* Dimensions and measures should be organized by group label

 #### Dimensions & Measures
 * Dimensions and measures should be ordered as (if fields are applicable): name, label, group_label, description, hidden, type, sql, value_format_name, filter
-* Both should have a description
+* Both should have a description.
+This is especially important when we have common dimension/measure names across views (e.g. `created_at`).
+Descriptions should describe the definition, use case and/or calculation.
+* There should be a dimension for every field that exists in the table that the view is built off of.
+If the dimension is not useful for visualizations (e.g. an `id` field created via the surrogate key) then it should be flagged as hidden.
 * We prefer `value_format_name` over `value_format`
 * Measures should reference the dimension (e.g. ${order_total} over ${TABLE}.order_total)